 The last Lyme disease vaccine was pulled from the market in 2002 after unfounded safety fears destroyed demand.
-Twenty-four years later, Pfizer and French biotech Valneva announced that their replacement candidate showed 73% efficacy in a Phase 3 trial of over 9,000 participants, and said they will seek Food and Drug Administration (FDA) approval this year with a possible launch in late 2027.
+Twenty-four years later, Pfizer and French biotech Valneva announced that their replacement candidate showed 73% efficacy in a Phase 3 trial of 9,000+ participants.
+They will seek FDA approval this year for a possible 2027 launch.

-The path forward is not straightforward.
 The trial technically missed its pre-specified statistical threshold—not because the vaccine didn't work, but because fewer people in the study caught Lyme disease than expected, shrinking the dataset.
-Pfizer now plans to seek approval under an administration that has signaled stricter vaccine scrutiny, making this a test case for whether a clearly beneficial vaccine can navigate a skeptical regulatory environment.
+Pfizer now plans to seek approval under an administration that has signaled stricter vaccine scrutiny.
 Roughly 476,000 Americans are diagnosed with Lyme disease each year, at an estimated cost of up to $1.3 billion.

 Why it matters